13 Most Useless Ways Bad Bosses Waste Your Time

 We receive compensation from the products and services mentioned in this story, but the opinions are the author's own.
 Compensation may impact where offers appear.
 We have not included all available products or offers.
 Learn more about how we make money and our editorial policies.

 Bad bosses are damaging for all sorts of reasons.
-They can impede your career growth, escalate workplace conflicts, and make coming into work each day as unenjoyable as possible.
+They can impede your career growth (and thus your ability to get ahead financially), escalate workplace conflicts, and make coming to work each day as unenjoyable as possible.

 But what’s one of the most crucial reasons bad bosses can damage both you and your company?
-Wasting your time, often by using one of the 13 poor management tactics we list below.
+Wasting your time — often by using one of the following poor management tactics.

 Micromanaging every assignment